-Helena is recognized internationally for her work in Scandinavia,/ Europe and USA.
-For the last years, her work in video and film has been screened in various art spaces and festivals, national and international.
-Nominated in Los Angeles in 2001 as the best choreographer at the Music Video Production Association Awards.
+Helena is recognized internationally for her work in Scandinavia, Europe and the USA.
+In recent years, her work in video and film has been screened at various art spaces and festivals, national and international.
+She was nominated as the best choreographer at the Music Video Production Association Awards in Los Angeles in 2001.
 Helena won the first prize in the Icelandic Dance Theatre Awards in June 2003 with the work Open Source.
-She developed “Open Source” into a full evening production and made an Irish version, which premiered at the Galway Art Festival in Ireland, and a Belgian version, which premiered at Ghent Art Festival in 2004.
-Lastly, she created an Icelandic version for Iceland Dance Company which premiered at the Reykjavik City Theatre in 2005.
-In 2007 she recreated a touring version with a new cast that opened the Guangdong modern dance festival in China and was running at the Reykjavik City Theatre in autumn 2007.
-Open source was chosen by the Belgian press to go to Belgium Brussels performing at the BOZAR in 2008.
-Her latest theatre work “Episodes” was performed at the Oslo Opera house in 2015.
-Since then she has been focusing on her films, video works and Physical Cinema Festival.
+She developed Open Source into a full evening production and made an Irish version, which premiered at the Galway Art Festival in Ireland, and a Belgian version, which premiered at Ghent Art Festival in 2004.
+Lastly, she created an Icelandic version for Iceland Dance Company which premiered at the Reykjavík City Theatre in 2005.
+In 2007, she recreated a touring version with a new cast that opened the Guangdong modern dance festival in China and ran at the Reykjavík City Theatre in autumn 2007.
+Open source was selected by the Belgian press to go to Belgium, Brussels, performing at the BOZAR in 2008.
+Her latest theatre work, Episodes, was performed at the Oslo Opera house in 2015.
+Since then, she has been focusing on her films, video works and Physical Cinema Festival.